-Widford Lodge takes a common sense and proportionate approach and recognises that some activities can involve higher levels of risk.
+Health and safety law requires the employer to assess the risks to the health and safety of staff and others affected by their activities.
+The terms risk assessment and risk management are used to describe the process of thinking about the risks of any activity and the steps taken to counter them.
+Widford Lodge takes a common sense and proportionate approach, remembering that risk assessment and risk management are tools to enable children to undertake activities safely, not prevent them from taking place and recognises that some activities can involve higher levels of risk.
 The Headteacher and EVC will ensure that person completing the risk assessment understands the risks and is familiar with the planned activity.
 A risk assessment is not required every time an activity is undertaken that usually forms part of the school day.
 Group leaders and the EVC understand that risk assessment is a dynamic process and not a one off exercise.
 The EVC will work with the group leader to ensure suitable first aid/medical cover is provided, considering the activity and students participating.
+Risks are expected to be reduced to an acceptable or tolerable level, and not necessarily eliminated.
+Planning should achieve a rational balance between potential adverse risks and the intended benefits and outcomes of the activity.